danielcbit/apcctrl/doc/manual/manual.rst

     mode.type = SMART
     Setting up serial port ...
     Creating serial port lock file ...
-    Hello, this is the apcupsd Cable Test program.
+    Hello, this is the apcctrl Cable Test program.
     This part of apctest is for testing Smart UPSes.
     Please select the function you want to perform.